Route 2: Individual Doctoral Position in a Participating Research Group

 - Your record of study or official transcript, detailing your academic work so far (original language and translated to either German or English)

-- Copy of Thesis Agreement with three supervisors (Promotionsvereinbarung) (see below); you have to be admitted before officially filing your project at the thesis office.
+- Copy of Thesis Agreement with three supervisors (Promotionsvereinbarung) (see below); you have to be accepted before officially filing your project at the thesis office.

 Once you have submitted your application, you will have to sit an admission's test assessing your neuroscience background.
 Depending on your performance in this test, you may be required to attend certain lectures of the Master program during your PhD studies.